Woodfin, North Carolina: History

 The town's history is closely tied to manufacturing.
 Much of the remaining early housing stock is characteristic of early 20th century mill villages.
 Many neighborhoods within the community bear names tied to the industry, such as "Martel Village" and "Company Bottom".
 The decline of American industry in the 1970s and '80s brought a decline to the economy of Woodfin as well.
 The loss of many manufacturing jobs led to a decline in population and property values.
 Starting in the 1990s, however, the town has experienced new residential growth, due primarily to the influx of new residents to western North Carolina.
 Woodfin's economy today is a mix of large- and small-scale manufacturing, combined with a variety of residential and commercial districts.
 It is the 115th largest municipality in the state.

 North Carolina Electrical Power Company Electric Generating Plant was listed on the National Register of Historic Places in 1999.

 Geography

-Woodfin is located in central Buncombe County, bordering the north side of the city of Asheville.
+Woodfin is located in central Buncombe County, bordering the north side of the city of Asheville, and the unincorporated neighborhood of Emma lies to the southwest.

 According to the U.S. Census Bureau, the town of Woodfin has a total area of 23.8 sqkm, of which 22.8 sqkm is land and 1.1 sqkm, or 4.47%, is water.
 The French Broad River flows through the western part of the town.